Friends, to the moon and back

 AEM alumni reunion coincides with moon landing anniversary

-This trio—then recent graduates of the aeronautical engineering program (now aerospace engineering and mechanics) at the College of Science and Engineering—are among the more than 600 million people worldwide who watched the day Apollo 11 landed on the moon.
+This trio—then recent graduates of the aeronautical engineering program (now aerospace engineering and mechanics) at the College of Science and Engineering—are among the more than 600 million people worldwide who watched the Apollo 11 moon landing.

 “Everyone that had a TV was glued to it,” recalled Olson.